Inedo/inedo-docs/BuildMaster/platforms/java/jetty.md

 ## Deploying Java Web Applications to Jetty {#deployment data-title="Deployment"}

-The standard way of deploying [[ATTN: RICH - make sure I didn't screw this up]] Jetty applications is copying the WAR file to `$JETTY_HOME\webapps` and letting Jetty's deployment scanner scan and automatically deploy the file.
+The standard way of deploying Jetty applications is copying a WAR file to `$JETTY_HOME\webapps` and letting Jetty's deployment scanner scan and automatically deploy the file.

 You can also customize application deployments in Jetty using the [Jetty Deployable Descriptor XML File](https://www.eclipse.org/jetty/documentation/9.4.26.v20200117/configuring-specific-webapp-deployment.html)